UPDATED: SEPTEMBER 27, 2022 | 1 MIN READ

 Flexible spending account eligible expenses

 When you have an FSA, not every healthcare expense is eligible.
 Only qualified expenses can be covered by an FSA, including any costs related to:

-For example, you could use an FSA to pay for prescriptions, medical services, equipment, or transportation costs.
+For example, you could use an FSA to pay for prescriptions, such as birth control, medical services, equipment, or transportation costs.
 You can even use it to cover over-the-counter medicine and feminine menstrual products.

 What’s the Difference Between an FSA and an HSA